pdimens/harpy/Getting_Started/Guides/wgs_data.md

 # :icon-feed-rocket: Harpy for (non linked-read) WGS data
 ## TL;DR
-- Most of Harpy's workflow have a `--ignore-bx` switch to adjust the workflows to ignore linked-read specific things
+- When available, use `--lr-type none` to ignore linked-read specific things

 As of version `2.0`, Harpy can be used to process regular whole genome sequencing (WGS) data.
 Specifically, you can quality checks and trim samples, align sequences, call SNPs and small indels, phase, and impute genotypes.
-All of that is done with the flick of the `--ignore-bx` switch.
+All of that is done setting `--lr-type none` for workflows where `--lr-type` is available (`--ignore-bx` toggle in versions <2.7).
 RADseq data may also work, however the SNP calling workflows probably won't be very computationally efficient for a highly fragmented RAD assembly.
 There is also another consideration for RADseq regarding marking duplicates (described below).